-What to see in the Palace of Versailles
+What to see at the Palace of Versailles

 The Palace of Versailles is one of France's most precious treasures, a symbol of opulence and grandeur.

-Every year, millions of visitors explore its majestic palaces, gardens, and hidden treasures to discover the magnificence of a bygone era.
+Every year, millions of visitors explore its majestic buildings, gardens and hidden treasures to discover the magnificence of a bygone era.
 To avoid long queues, we recommend booking tickets in advance.

-Located just a few kilometers from Paris, it comprises numerous attractions not to be missed during your visit.
+Located just a few kilometers from Paris, it comprises numerous attractions that are not to be missed during your visit.

 Palace of Versailles

-The first attraction not to be missed is the Palace of Versailles with its splendid rooms adorned with frescoed ceilings and priceless works of art.
-Important treaties and historical agreements were signed within these rooms, such as the Hall of Mirrors.
-The elegance and richness of the State Apartments leave visitors in awe.
+The first attraction not to be missed is the Palace of Versailles, whose splendid rooms are adorned with frescoed ceilings and priceless works of art.
+Important treaties and historical agreements have been signed in these rooms, including in the famous Hall of Mirrors.
+Visitors are left in awe by the elegance and richness of the State Apartments.

 The Gardens of Versailles

 Outside the Palace, you will find the vast Gardens of Versailles, an open-air work of art.
-It is easy to get lost in the labyrinth of hedges and relax in the quieter corners or admire the dancing fountains.
-During summer weekends, some fountains offer spectacular water displays.
+You can easily get lost in the labyrinth of hedges and relax in the quieter corners or admire the dancing fountains.
+During summer weekends, some fountains put on spectacular water displays.

 The Trianon Estate

-Don't miss the reserved area of the royal family, the Trianon Estate.
-The Petit Trianon, built for Queen Marie Antoinette, is a charming neoclassical residence, while the Grand Trianon is a larger mansion reserved for Napoleon Bonaparte and his family.
+Don't miss the private area reserved for the royal family, the Trianon Estate.
+The Petit Trianon, which was built for Queen Marie Antoinette, is a charming neoclassical residence, while the Grand Trianon is a larger mansion which was reserved for Napoleon Bonaparte and his family.

 The Queen's Hamlet